libnyanpasu/libnyanpasu.github.io/others/faq.md

 In the current version, we refer to the program installation directory as the `Application Directory` or the `Core Directory`, which contains all current core and embedded resource files.
 You can open it by right-clicking the tray or finding the corresponding directory in the settings page.

-When you need to install Nyanpasu service manually, you can find the service binaries in this way.
+When you need to manually install Nyanpasu service, you can find the service binaries in this way.